CodeChica/plus-plus/guides/git.md

 [git][git] allows us to make mistakes safely, and it makes it easier for us to work together.

+### Source Control

+Programmers use an **editor** to write code, and a **terminal** to issues commands to a compilers/transpiler/interpreter to convert code into something that a computer can execute.

+Programmers also need a way to save their code, back it up and share it with others.
+This is where a source control tool can help us.

+> Source control is a way to manage changes to code over time.

+Sompe people also call it **version control** or **software configuration management**.

+These terms are meant to describe a way to make sure that we don't lose our chagnes that we make to code and that we have a way to keep track of the different changes that different people are are making to the code.

+[git][git] is a tools used to keep a record of the changes that we make to our code.
+[GitHub][github] is a website that lets us save our git repos so that we don't have to worry if our computer crashes.

 ### Git Concepts

 To get familiar with different concepts we will use [Learn Git Branching][learngit] to help us get familiar with git.

+::TODO insert video going over the different git concepts in the terminal

+* init
+* add
+* commit

 ### Git in the Terminal